marceldobehere/M-CODE/README.md

 ## Examples

-Here are some Example Programs I made for you!
+Here is the Hello, World! program.
+(There are a few examples in the project itself...)
 ### Hello, World!
  ```
 cls